A modern solution for old-school research reporting

 Spreadsheets spread too thin

-Every three years, the Australian government ranks research universities across the country.
-Known as Excellence in Research for Australia (ERA), the process serves as an accountability measure for how taxpayer funds are spent on academic research.
-But an ERA score can also impact an institution’s reputation, recruitment, and funding.
-So, preparing a strong submission is paramount.
+Every three to five years, the Australian government assesses the research quality of universities across the country.
+Known as Excellence in Research for Australia (ERA), the process compares Australia's university research against international benchmarks.
+This creates incentives to improve the quality of research.
+An ERA score can impact an institution’s reputation, so preparing a quality submission is paramount.

-At RMIT, one of Australia’s oldest universities, this aspect of ERA prep was becoming a field of research unto itself.
-More than 70 research leaders contributed roughly 24,000 research outputs, manually editing each submission in epic spreadsheets that could grow to be thousands of lines deep.
+At RMIT, this aspect of ERA preparation was becoming a field of research unto itself.
+More than 70 research leaders contributed to allocating FoRs to roughly 24,000 research outputs.
+Manually editing each submission in epic spreadsheets that could grow to be thousands of lines deep.
 When a project touched multiple fields and required more than one FoR code, things got even more complicated.
 For example, take a civil engineering project that also involves Indigenous Studies.
-If only one department’s code is assigned, the other department misses an opportunity to be recognized.
+If only one department’s code is assigned, the other department misses an opportunity to be recognised.

 On the Slalom Build team, there's a real commitment to partnering for success.
 The knowledge exchange really stands out.